 Watch this video, then click on Exercise 1

-Do the exercises before watching this video with subtitles.
+Same video with Precise Subtitles.
 Note: in the video below, you WILL see the subtitles after watching WITHOUT subtitles.
 Subtitles begin at 3:15.

 In our first lesson for beginners, we concentrate on the use of "from" for designating geographical origins.